jehanson4/cityhop/README.md

 	`./gradlew bootRun --args=myRoadMapData.txt`
 	Be sure to replace "myRoadMapData.txt" with the path to the file you want to load.

 Logs get written to standard output.
-Overrides to default log levels are set `src/main/resources/application.properties`
+Overrides to default log levels are set in `src/main/resources/application.properties`

-Run JUnit tests from the command line via `./gradlew test` in the project's home directory.
+JUnit tests may be run from the command line via `./gradlew test`

 ### Usage